armbrustlab/MarPRISM/README.md

 - `modelDevelopmentTesting/testTranscriptomes.csv` can be run through `MarPRISM.ipynb` to recreate trophic predictions.
 - **21/27 (77.78%) protist cultures** were correctly predicted across all replicate transcriptomes.
 - **60/76 (78.95%) transcriptomes** were correctly predicted when replicate transcriptomes were considered individually
+- Test transcriptomes are located here: https://zenodo.org/uploads/14518902, accession IDs for transcriptomes used to test MarPRISM are available in testTranscriptomes.xlsx
+- To run the test transcriptomes through MarPRISM:
+      ```bash
+    conda env create -f MarPRISM_environment.mlk.yml
+    conda activate MarPRISM
+    jupyter-notebook MarPRISM.ipynb
+  substitute exampleDataset.csv for testTranscritomes.csv (https://zenodo.org/uploads/14518902)
+  conda deactivate
+    ```
+    Then you can look at metadata for testTranscriptomes:  testTranscriptomes.xlsx (https://zenodo.org/uploads/14518902)

 ## **How to run the model on marine metatranscriptomes**
 Details of how we process metatranscriptomes can be found [here](https://www.nature.com/articles/s41597-024-04005-5).